Autonomous-Finance/aos-packages/packages/ownable/README.md

+# ownable

-# Simple Process Ownership on AO
+## Simple Process Ownership & Access Control on AO

 This package facilitates the development of AO processes that require the ability to